Books are like portable magic, Stephen King would say.

-All those nights learning the basics of Spanish grammar and shoring up your vocabulary, all the effort differentiating “ser” from “estar”—you’re not about to leave them to rust or lay dormant, right?
+All those nights learning the basics of Spanish grammar and shoring up your vocabulary, differentiating “ser” from “estar”—you’re not about to leave them to rust or lay dormant, right?

 Why Read Intermediate Spanish Books?